PatzerZach/MLB-Pitching-Analyzer/README.md

 # MLB-Pitching-Analyzer

-A web-based MLB Pitching Analyzer built with Python and the Bottle framework, featuring an HTML/CSS/JavaScript frontend with Bootstrap, that looks at all MLB pitching data from 1890 - 2017 and provides visualizations and interactions for various statistics.
+A web-based MLB Pitching Analyzer built with Python and the Bottle framework, featuring an HTML/CSS/JavaScript frontend with Bootstrap, that looks at all MLB pitching data using SQL from 1890 - 2017 and provides visualizations and interactions for various statistics.

 ## Features